opendevshop/devshop/README.md

 This step simply runs `exec()` on any command and throws an exception if a non-zero exit code is thrown.

+### I select the radio button with a label that contains the string :label

+This is very helpful for radio buttons that have a long or dynamic Label.
+Searches for the string instead of doing an exact match.

 ## Other Features

 ### Simplified setup.